OasisLMF/OasisLMF/docs/installation_for_mac.md

 tar -zcvf ../../<OS_PLATFORM>.tar.gz ./
 ```

-We then move back to the root directory and clone the [oasislmf](https://github.com/OasisLMF/OasisLMF), move into the
+We then move back to the root directory (`cd ..`) and clone the [oasislmf](https://github.com/OasisLMF/OasisLMF)
-oasislmf directory and run the following commands:
+repository, move into the oasislmf directory and run the following commands:

 ```bash
 git clone https://github.com/OasisLMF/OasisLMF.git